 Now, Tungri were not Gauls, as Tacitus clearly states that they have crossed the Rhine river from the East, and expelled the Gauls.
 The etymology of their name is unknown.
 But here is an interesting fact about the proto-Bulgars – their main deity was the sky god Tangra.

 Tangra, or Tengri, was hands down the main god of the Turkic and Mongolic tribes.
-These nomadic tribes carried his name to the four corners of the known world, including the Rila mountain chain of the modern-day Bulgaria, which was named after him.
+These nomadic tribes carried his name to the four corners of the known world, including the Rila mountain chain of modern Bulgaria, which was named after him.
 Could the name of the Tungri tribe mean “worshipers of Tungri” i.e. the Tengrists?

 The Fir Bolg and the Belgae